safenetwork/api.safedev.org/dns/get-file.md

 #### Body

-Binary data of the file.
+The binary data of the file.

 ### Example